-Alongside that one needs to have the JupyterHub environment 2; depending on the assumed load, this is relatively modest as it requires only ~ 2 servers to set up, and it is recommended to have 2 CPUs per simultaneous user.
+Alongside that one needs to have the JupyterHub environment 2 ; depending on the assumed load, this is relatively modest as it requires only ~ 2 servers to set up, and it is recommended to have 2 CPUs per simultaneous user.
 For a proof of concept let's assume we would go with 20 simultaneous users to 40 CPUs or 10 nodes depending on the type of node.
 Each user should also have around 4GB of RAM.
-Ideally, we would also have a batch system controlling additional compute resources for more extensive analyses, but perhaps for a proof of concept this may be treated as a desire rather than a requirement.
+Ideally, we would also have a batch system to control the compute resources but perhaps for a proof of concept this may be treated as a desire rather than a requirement.

-Firefly also requires at least a pair of servers - these should be 32 cores with 128 GB memory.
-In addition these should have a shared disk volume of order 500GB, preferably SSD.
+Firefly also requires at least a pair of server - theses should be 32 cores with 128 GB memory.
+In addition these should have a shared disk volume order 500GB, preferably SSD.